Flimm/backup-all-my-flickr-photos/README.md

 If you specified the `--delete` flag, it will also delete files in the destination directory that do not correspond to photos or videos in your Flickr account.

+If you specified the `--meta` flag, it will store photo metadata in `.json` files alongside media files in the destination folder.

 On the the first run, you will be prompted to provide an API key and secret, and to authorise the application.
 The script will guide you